27. Sanctions

 At the end of the suspension period, the student is eligible for reenrollment.
 Actual admission to the University will be determined by the academic rules in place at the time of application for reenrollment.

 27.1.3.
-Conduct Probation: An official warning that the student’s conduct is in violation of Texas A&M University Student Rules, but is not sufficiently serious to warrant expulsion or suspension.
-A student on conduct probation is deemed “not in good standing” with the University.
+Conduct Probation – Not in Good Standing: An official warning that the student’s conduct is in violation of Texas A&M University Student Rules, but is not sufficiently serious to warrant expulsion or suspension.
+A student on this conduct probation is deemed “not in good standing” with the University.
 If there is a finding of responsibility for subsequent violations of the student rules during this period of time, more severe sanctions may be administered.

 27.1.4.
-Conduct Review: An official warning that the student’s conduct is in violation of Texas A&M University Student Rules, but is not sufficiently serious to warrant expulsion, suspension, or conduct probation.
-A student on conduct review shall have their conduct under review for a specified period of time.
+Conduct Probation – In Good Standing: An official warning that the student’s conduct is in violation of Texas A&M University Student Rules, but is not sufficiently serious to warrant expulsion, suspension, or conduct probation – not in good standing.
+A student on conduct probation – in good standing shall have their conduct under review for a specified period of time.
 This sanction may require regular meetings with an appropriate official to ascertain and evaluate compliance with student rules.
 Additional restrictions or conditions also may be imposed, depending on the nature and seriousness of the misconduct.
 Students placed on this sanction remain in good standing with the University.
 If there is a finding of responsibility for subsequent violations of the Student Rules during this period of time, more severe sanctions may be administered.

 27.1.5.
 Restrictions: The withdrawal of specified privileges for a definite period of time, but without the additional stipulations contained in the imposition of a sanction which results in a student being not in good standing.
 The restrictions involved will be clearly defined.